nprapps/nprapps.github.com/_posts/2015-11-06-developer-job.markdown

 * Attention to detail and love for making things
 * A genuine and friendly disposition

+(What "developer" exactly means for this position is pretty flexible.
+You might do lots of front-end stuff like graphics, or data crunching, or other stuff.
+We'd love to hear from people with many different skills and interests!)

 ### Bonus points for…
 * Deep knowledge of Javascript and programming performant web software
 * Proven experience and a passion for running open-source projects